 The Foundation Center's information and services are used by grantseekers and grantmakers, policymakers, academic researchers, the media, and the general public.
 A current priority is to extend our reach to under-resourced and underserved organizations.

-We reach our audiences through our publications and electronic resources, our five library/learning centers, a growing network of Cooperating Collections, and our web site.
+We reach our audiences through our publications and electronic resources, our five library/learning centers, a growing network of Funding Information Network partners, and our web site.